Fantasy Grifters: Charlatan 5e DND Background Guide

 Personality Trait:

-Here’s some options for a charlatan personality trait to use.
+Here’s some options for a charlatan personality traits to use.
 You can choose other personality traits if you want.

 1. Friendly and charming, they love to tell a good story and can con people with their words.